-We have no kittens available for adoption at this time.
-Please check back.
+We do not have any kittens available for adoption at this time.
+Please check back!

 A note on kittens: PAL prefers to place kittens in pairs or in a home with another pet.
 Kittens require socialization, constant attention, and company.
 Adopting kittens in pairs offers the best possible environment for their social and emotional development.
 All applications for kittens and cats are considered on a case by case basis.